kkruecke/cplus-documentation/notes/value-categories.rst

 C++11 introduced the concept of (an expression's) **value category**, which the article `Value Categories <https://en.cppreference.com/w/cpp/language/value_category>`_ at en.cppreference.com explains

     Each C++ expression (an operator with its operands, a literal, a variable name, etc.) is characterized by two independent properties: a type and a value category.
-    Each expression has some non-reference type, and each expression belongs to exactly one of the three primary value categories: prvalue, xvalue, and lvalue...
+    Each expression has some non-reference type, and each expression belongs to exactly one of the three primary value categories: prvalue, xvalue, and lvalue.

 Some examples of expressions: